-Things to do before applying for an auto loan
+6 steps to take before applying for an auto loan

 1. Check and improve your credit score